Advantages of Having a Plastic Oil Tank

 - Because plastic is an insulator, the transfer of heat to the heating oil is delayed

 - Being lighter than steel, the tanks are lighter and therefore easier to install

-In summary, plastic is now the go to material for oil tanks by both homeowners and the OFTEC registered installers out there.
-Steel tanks are still made and installed however so if you would like to compare the advantages and disadvantages of steel then please click here.
+In summary, plastic is now the go-to material for oil tanks by both homeowners and the qualified installers out there.
+Steel tanks are still made and installed, read about the advantages of steel oil tanks here.